SKANDERoueslati/ImageStyler/README.md

 # ImageStylor
-A python script and a simple API are provided to apply Neural Style Transfer on input images
+A python script and a simple API used to apply Neural Style Transfer on input images